beanhuo/ufs-utils-Micron/README.md

 signed-off-by:Arthur Simchaev (arthur.simchaev@wdc.com)
 signed-off-by:Avri Altman (avri.altman@wdc.com)

-# The tool, initially developed by Western Digital Corporation (WDC), is now maintained by the open-source community and supports all UFS components.
+## The tool, initially developed by Western Digital Corporation, is now maintained by the open-source community and supports all UFS components.

 ## License ##
 This project is licensed under the GPL-2.0-only